DariusNetX/BagBrain-Dashboard/replit.md

-✓ Updated BagBrainCharacters component to use new authentic character image ✓ Simplified component by removing character rotation and using single mascot design ✓ Increased spacing between stake and withdraw buttons for better visual separation
+✓ Updated BagBrainCharacters component to use new authentic character image ✓ Simplified component by removing character rotation and using single mascot design ✓ Increased spacing between stake and withdraw buttons for better visual separation ✓ Made IQ Test button sticky in top-right corner for constant accessibility ✓ Improved overall dashboard spacing and component positioning for better flow ✓ Enhanced Hero component with larger fonts and better padding for prominence ✓ Optimized layout structure with consistent max-width containers and spacing